Dr Virág Blazsek

 - Position: Lecturer in Commercial, Corporate and Banking Law

-- Areas of expertise: international business law; bank bailouts; bank resolution; financial stability-related legal, regulatory, institutional, and policy issues
+- Areas of expertise: banking law and regulation; bank bailouts; bank resolution; financial crisis and financial stability-related legal, regulatory, institutional, and policy issues

 - Email: V.I.Blazsek@leeds.ac.uk

 - Website: Personal Website | SSRN | Twitter | LinkedIn | Researchgate | ORCID

 I am a Lecturer in Commercial, Corporate and Banking Law and the Study Abroad Programme Coordinator of the School of Law at the University of Leeds.
 Before joining the Faculty in Leeds, I held various research and teaching positions at Central European University (2014-18), Fordham University School of Law (2016), Columbia Law School (2017), Budapest Business School (2018), and the George Washington University School of Law (2018-19).
 Currently, I also serve as an External Examiner at King’s College London, a Visiting Lecturer at Eötvös Loránd University, and I am listed on the expert roster of the International Monetary Fund (banking law and bank resolution).